cjekel/cjekel.github.io/_posts/2017-05-01-How-to-detect-faces-using-facenet.md

 ---
 title:  "Detect faces using facenet in Python"
 date:   2017-05-01 11:11:00
-description: The TensorFlow implementation of facenet is an extremely powerful deep face recognition libarary.
+description: The TensorFlow implementation of facenet is an extremely powerful deep face recognition library.
 You can download pre-trained models with a LFW accuracy of 0.993.
 This post demonstrates how you can use the facenet library to detect faces in images using Python.
 keywords: [facenet, how to use facenet, facenet detect faces, facial recognition python]
 ---

 *Edit 2017 September 8, I fixed the images BGR issue as recommended by Jason Taylor*

 This post will show how to detect faces using the [facenet](https://github.com/davidsandberg/facenet) library, as it is not exactly clear from the wiki on how to use functions within the library.
-I've found that the facial detection implmenation in facenet to be much better than the standard [OpenCV](http://opencv.org/) haarcascade frontalface detection method.
+I've found that the facial detection implementation in facenet to be much better than the standard [OpenCV](http://opencv.org/) haarcascade frontalface detection method.

 The [facenet](https://github.com/davidsandberg/facenet) library is a TensorFlow implementation of the [FaceNet](https://arxiv.org/abs/1503.03832) paper.
 You can download some of the pre-trained models, which have an accuracy of 0.993 with the LFW dataset.
 This accuracy is certainly impressive.
 So what are you waiting for, go clone and fork this library!